DOCUMENT TSC-2026/B57 · BLOG POST 57 · CONSUMER COMMERCE · REV. 01

 much of each.

 The single biggest reframe is this: the question is not which channel to choose, it is how to allocate across all of them.
 Brands waste enormous energy debating Amazon versus Shopify versus TikTok Shop as if they have to pick one, when the right answer for almost every brand at scale is a deliberate mix, weighted by where their customers buy and which channels they can run profitably.
 You manage it like an investment portfolio, with a core holding, growth positions, and small exploratory bets, rebalanced as the data comes in.
+That portfolio discipline is also what separates the brands that stall in the low eight figures from the ones that find an omnichannel path to $100M.

 This is also why even a brand that does most of its revenue on a marketplace should keep its owned Shopify store strong.
 The owned store is the one channel where you keep the customer relationship and the data, and that data asset is what lets you run everything else intelligently, from acquisition to the retention flows that compound lifetime value.
 Treat owned as the anchor of the portfolio even when it is not the largest line, because it is the channel that makes the others smarter.